pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 impl !Sized for Struct {} // compile error
 ```

-This seems reasonable since there might be reasons why we wouldn't want our user-defined type to be sent or shared across threads, however it's hard to imagine a scenario where we'd want the compiler to "forget" the size of our type and treat it as an unsized type as that offers no benefits and merely makes the type more difficult to work with.
+This seems reasonable since there might be reasons why we wouldn't want our type to be sent or shared across threads, however it's hard to imagine a scenario where we'd want the compiler to "forget" the size of our type and treat it as an unsized type as that offers no benefits and merely makes the type more difficult to work with.

+Also, to be super pedantic `Sized` is not technically an auto trait as it's not defined using the `auto` keyword but the special treatment it gets from the compiler makes it behave like all other auto traits so in practice it's okay to think of it as an auto trait.

 **Key Takeaways**
-- `Sized` is an auto marker trait
+- `Sized` is an "auto" marker trait